A teacher and a child working together at a classroom table

 Admission requirements that apply specifically to this program are listed below:

-Prior to beginning the M.Ed. in Communication Sciences & Disorders program, students are expected to have completed the following undergraduate courses, per ASHA certification requirements, with a B- or better grade:
+Prior to beginning the M.Ed. in communication sciences and disorders (CSD) program, students are expected to have completed the following undergraduate courses, per ASHA certification requirements, with a B- or better grade:

 • At least one 3-credit biological science course with content related to the study and characterization of living organisms and the investigation of the science behind living things.
 Broad areas include anatomy, biology, cell, and molecular biology, computational biology, ecology and evolution, environmental biology, forensic biology, genetics, marine biology, microbiology, molecular biosciences, natural science, neurobiology, neurology, physiology, and zoology.

-• At least one 3-credit physical science course: chemistry or physics
+• At least one 3-credit physical science course such as chemistry or physics

 • At least one 3-credit social/behavioral science course such as psychology, sociology, anthropology, or public health